ALL TRIBES- NEW ENGLAND, NORTHEAST

 (Wampanoags unaffiliated with the Mashpee or Aquinnah and tribal members from Maine tribes [formerly under Massachusetts jurisidction till statehood in 1820] are represented by the State Commission on Indian Affairs)

-New Hampshire is the only New England State with no Federally or State recognized Tribes or Bands
+New Hampshire has no Federally or State Recognized Tribes or Bands.

 NEW ENGLAND GROUPS WITH NO FEDERAL OR STATE RECOGNITION